OUTLAOUAIT/Deep-Hybrid-Learning-for-Brain-Tumor-Classification/README.md

   We will use the [Brain Tumor Dataset](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427) to train a deep learning model in this work.

-The dataset contains images of brain from different types of tumor.

-This dataset contains a total of 3064 images with three classes (glioma, meningioma, pituitary):
+  This brain tumor dataset contains 3064 T1-weighted contrast-inhanced images with three kinds of brain tumor (glioma, meningioma, pituitary).